farahmzi/farahmzi/README.md

   <img src="https://github.com/user-attachments/assets/3432eb58-6a99-49c2-ab00-9420e56ef4ef" alt="mariocode" width="300"/>
 </p>

+## About Me

 I’m Farah, a software engineering student passionate about solving real problems through deep technical work and continuous learning.
 Currently, I’m studying at Holberton School and Princess Nourah University, where I’m diving into systems programming, data, and artificial intelligence.

-I’m the founder of AtharTech — a student-driven initiative that empowers youth with technical skills, mentorship opportunities, and innovation-focused programs.
+I’m also the founder of AtharTech — a student-driven initiative that empowers youth with technical skills, mentorship opportunities, and innovation-focused programs.
 At AtharTech, I’ve led workshops and hands-on projects that blend design thinking with real challenges and collaborative learning.

 During my time at the Apple Developer Academy, I strengthened my problem-solving skills and learned to apply the Challenge-Based Learning (CBL) methodology in practical, impactful ways.